slackapi/bolt-js/docs/_tutorials/reference.md

 ### Difference from listener middleware
 Listener middleware is used to implement logic across many listener functions (though usually not all of them).
 Listener middleware has the same arguments as the above listener functions, with one distinction: they also have a `next()` function that **must** be called in order to pass the chain of execution.
 Learn more about listener middleware [in the documentation](/bolt-js/concepts#listener-middleware).

-## Built-in listener middleware functions
+## Built-in middleware functions

-Bolt offers a variety of built-in listener middleware functions to help simplify development of your Slack applications.
+Bolt offers a variety of built-in middleware functions to help simplify development of your Slack applications.
 These middleware functions implement common patterns to help filter out or focus your own listener function implementations.

 These middleware functions are exported from the main `@slack/bolt` package for you to easily `import` in your applications: